reactjs/react.dev/beta/src/content/reference/react/useReducer.md

 }
 ```

 Then you need to fill in the code that will calculate and return the next state.
-By convention, it is common to write it as a [`switch` statement.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) For each `case` in the `switch`, you need to calculate and return some next state.
+By convention, it is common to write it as a [`switch` statement.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) For each `case` in the `switch`, calculate and return some next state.

 ```js {4-7,10-13}
 function reducer(state, action) {